EmilyShepherd/kiOS/docs/setup/quick-start/static-pods.md

 # Static Pod Configuration

+The default location for static manifests is `/etc/kubernetes/manifests`.
+If any YAML files are found in this directory, kubelet will treat these as Pod manifests and run them accordingly.

+??? question "What are Static Pods?"
     Kubernetes supports running Pods on a node in one of two ways:

     - Via the api-server
     - Via static pods

     Pods running via the api-server is the process that most users will likely be most familiar with - this is when you deploy manifests to a cluster via kubectl, helm, etc, and then workloads are dynamically scheduled onto nodes.

     This is by far the preferred option, and should normally be used in most cases.
 However, kubelet supports running pods via "static" manifests - files stored directly on the node itself.

     There are a few use cases where this is useful:

     - If you are running kiOS as a standalone / embedded system, in which case you want it to run its workloads independently from any control plane.
     - Some services have to run _before_ the kubelet is able to communicate with a cluster.
 Examples of these might be a DHCP client daemon (to setup a network presence for the kubelet), or a "bootstrap" container, which determines node configuration and sets up the kubelet.

-## Setup

-By default, kubelet is configured to look in `/etc/kubernetes/manifests` for any YAML files containing Pod Manifests.
-If these are found, kubelet will start running these.

 !!! warning
     Be aware that Static Pods cannot rely on the presence of a cluster.
     As a result, features such as ConfigMaps, Secrets, Services, etc are not supported.

+!!! tip
+    Do not forget that Static Pods are exactly that: _Pods_.
+Any YAML files in this directory should be `kind: Pod`. `DaemonSets`, `Deployments`, `StatefulSets` etc not supported.

-kiOS is strictly unopinionated about what pods should be run, so the choice of how to configure your static pods is largely up to you, however there are some useful patterns and examples listed below:
+kiOS is strictly unopinionated about what the pods you choose to run, so the choice of how to configure your static pods is largely up to you.
+Be aware that the kiOS base system does _not_ run any of the services you may normally take for granted - depending on your use cases, you may wish to run some / all / none of these as static (or api-server managed)
+pods:

+- a DHCP client (for obtaining IP addresses for the network)
+- udev (for automatically loading kernel modules based on devices discovered / plugged into the system)
+- sshd (for remote access to the system)
+- agetty (for displaying an interactive shell to the user over serial port / using a physical screen)

 ### Node Pod